About Mussar Blues

 In Mussar chanting we repeat a focus phrase or a song many times over an extended period—a week, or a month.
 Drill it in deep.

 Choose your focus phrase for personal relevance.
 Consider your issues around a specific middah, and select words that address those issues.
 Mussar chanting centers on content, while music and other modalities serve the words.
-If one of my songs suits your purpose, please use it (after all, that's why I've made these recordings).
+If one of my songs suits your purpose, please use it (after all, that's why I make these recordings).
 If not, find words that work for you and repeat them—whether you sing them or repeat them without melody.

 Be intentional and active in chanting.
 Chant with intensity and emotion—as Rabbi Yisrael Salanter said, “with lips aflame.”
 For example, repeat key words within your focus phrase.
 Whisper, shout, or ornament selected words for further emphasis.
-Pace the floor, wave your arms, invent gestures that illustrate or emphasize the words.
+Pace the floor, wave your arms, drum on the table, invent gestures that illustrate or emphasize the words.
 Use your whole body to physically imprint the teaching in muscle memory and audio memory.

 Rabbi Zvi Miller taught me that chanting with “a soulful melody” is important to the technique.
 I have found that the particular musical style is less important than the fact that the style resonates with your own soul.
 Even screaming the words without musicality can still qualify as Mussar chant, if it reaches into your heart.